sahasrara62/filed_payments/README.md

  1. ExpirationDate format is `yyyy/mm/dd` not `mm/dd` as found in the credit card usually.
  2. Testing of external payment gate should be done with there api (i don't know how to test that part without there api, if anyone know i would learn to do that).

+ ### Note

+ if you find this project help you to create the assignment in anyway, please fork or click on watch this project i will be really happy :D.